WISCENTD-UPC/Excel_Data_Importer/README.md

-###NTD APP for Excel files Import
 # Project Name

-TODO: Write a project description

-## Installation

-TODO: Describe the installation process
+DHIS2 APP for Data import from Excel files
 ## Usage

-TODO: Write usage instructions
+Follow our wiki for a better understanding on how to customize the app to be able to read any kind and schema of Excel file.

 ## Contributing